mirkkajones/HMSC_AmazonPalmUses/README.md

 Codes associated with the analyses in the paper "The legacy of human use in Amazonian palm communities along environmental and accessibility gradients".
 Global Ecology and Biogeography.
 In press.
-Codes written by Otso Ovaskainen, Mirkka Jones and Gabriela Zuquim The codes were modified from November 2020 Hmsc course scripts.
+Codes written by Otso Ovaskainen, Mirkka Jones and Gabriela Zuquim The codes were modified from November 2020 Hmsc course scripts prepared by Otso Ovaskainen, Jari Oksanen and others.
 Current versions of these training materials are available at https://www.helsinki.fi/en/researchgroups/statistical-ecology/software/hmsc